Last updated 30 April 2026

 It also requires an honest verdict where the tribunal must:

-Note, too, that it is not a mandatory requirement of natural justice for a member to be allowed legal (or other) representation in a tribunal hearing.
-However, should a member ask for such, particularly when facing a serious charge or when under a particular disadvantage, it may be prudent for the sporting association to allow representation in order to show that the accused was afforded every possible fairness.
+Note, that it is not a mandatory requirement of natural justice for a member to be allowed legal (or other) representation in a tribunal hearing.
+Often, it is important for tribunal processes to be resolved promptly, and legal representation may impede that.
+Tribunal processes are often (though not solely) about establishing the ‘facts’ of what happened, rather than involving legal questions of interpretation.
+However, should a member ask for such, particularly when facing a serious charge or when under a particular disadvantage, it may be prudent for the sporting association to allow representation to show that the accused was afforded every possible fairness.

-It is sometimes considered that providing reasons for a decision is part of providing natural justice.
+It is sometimes considered that providing parties with reasons for a tribunal’s decision is part of providing natural justice.
 However, the courts have consistently held that a domestic tribunal is not required to provide reasons for its decisions unless its internal rules (or legislation) require it to (see Osmond v Public Service Board of NSW [1984] 3 NSWLR 447, Waterhouse v Bell (1991) 25 NSWLR 99).
-Invariably this means that tribunals are not required to provide reasons, but again, in the interests of fairness to the member in question and for the benefit of the membership at large (e.g. in deterring similar behaviour), it may be prudent to do so.
+Invariably this means that tribunals are not required to provide reasons, but again, in the interests of fairness to the member in question and for the benefit of the membership at large (e.g. in deterring similar behaviour), it may be worthwhile publishing reasons, at least in a summary form.

-Should natural justice be lacking in the tribunal processes, a court may invalidate the tribunal’s decision and require the decision to be remade with natural justice provided.
+Should natural justice be lacking in the tribunal processes where it was required, a court may invalidate the tribunal’s decision and require the decision to be remade with natural justice provided.

 It is recommended that legal advice be sought before pursuing court action.